znsio/specmatic-openapi-order-contracts/README.md

 Please see **[Documentation](https://specmatic.io/documentation/central_contract_repository.html)**

-## Backward Compatibility Testing

-Backward compatibility between API specifications is now automatically checked using our GitHub Actions workflow.
-This ensures that changes in your branch are compatible with the main branch before merging.

 ### How it works:

 1. When you push changes to a branch or create a pull request targeting the main branch, the CI workflow is triggered.